bohdanmartines/bohdanmartines.github.io/_posts/2026-01-10-webchat-application-demo.md

 ## Future Enhancements

-As next steps, we can consider next improvements to make this application more ready for real life:
+As next steps, we can consider these improvements to make this application more ready for real life:
 - Refresh tokens for better session management
-- User presence indicators (online/offline status)
+- Chat join/leave notifications (when users are added or removed from the chat)
 - File/image sharing in chats

 ## Conclusion

 I am really happy to have this project in my portfolio.
-It gave me a dive into Scala and WebSocket, which expands my knowledge of development with JVM-based languagues.
+It gave me a dive into Scala and WebSocket, which expands my knowledge of development with JVM-based languages.
 There is always something interesting to learn out there.
 See you next time and happy coding!